shasmithaasankar/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
 Load California housing data, select features and targets, and split into training and testing sets.
 2.Scale both X (features) and Y (targets) using StandardScaler.
 3.Use SGDRegressor wrapped in MultiOutputRegressor to train on the scaled training data.
 4.Predict on test data, inverse transform the results, and calculate the mean squared error.

 ## Program:
+/*
-/*Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
+Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by:  Shasmithaa Sankar
+Developed by: Nan
-RegisterNumber: 212224040311
+RegisterNumber: 212224040211

 import numpy as np
 from sklearn.datasets import fetch_california_housing